DeepModelingHackathon/Hackathon2021/README.md

 3.***Note***：To ensure the accuracy of semi-precision training, attention should be paid to gradient explosion and gradient vanishing.
 In addition, be careful about the matrix dimension in semi-precision Tensor Core.
 <br>
 <br>
-### H2.Improve of neighbor atoms searching code in Abacus
+### H2.
+Improve of neighbor atoms searching code in Abacus
 #### 维度：高性能+Abacus+工程开发
 #### Background&Problem：
 1.DFT software calculation needs **truncation with radius cutoff**, efficient searching and fast traversing of other atoms around each atom is an important problem to improve the computational speed.